Skip to Content

 Strategic Importance & Connections with Other Guidebook Sections

-Recent policies passed in Oregon and in neighboring states (especially in Washington and California) impact the types, costs, and quantities of available power supplies within regional power markets, as well as how we must account for power purchases to track progress towards policy goals.
+At the state level, recent policies passed in Oregon, Washington and California impact the types, costs, and quantities of available power supplies within regional power markets, as well as how we must account for power purchases to track progress towards policy goals.
 Regulatory and voluntary initiatives aimed at improving regional power adequacy and resiliency are also changing how western power markets operate.

 • Policy summaries and links for climate initiatives at the federal, regional, state, and local levels